open-source-tabletop/devils-bluff/missions.md

 #### Setup

 After setting up the terrain a single **control objective** is placed in the centre of the table.
 Players draw, with the winner choosing one of the table edges, the other player takes the opposing table edge.
-Each player may place an entry point anywhere on their table edge.
+In the same order each player places an entry point anywhere on their table edge then each player places an access objective within 9 inches of their opponents entry point.

 #### Objectives

-The control objective is worth 2 Victory Points at the end of each round it is secured.
+The control objective is worth 3 Victory Points at the end of each round it is secured.
+If there are no enemy models within 6 inches of the objective then it is worth 4 Victory Points.

+Players may also secure the Access objective they placed, but may not secure the one the opponent placed.
+This is scored as soon as it is swcured and is worth 5 Victory Points.

 ---